yggdrasil-network/yggdrasil-network.github.io/about.md

 Yggdrasil is currently an alpha project, early in development but actively maintained.
 Our expectation is that a future “beta” quality release should know enough to be compatible in the face of wire format changes, and reasonably feature complete.
 A “stable” 1.0 release, if it ever happens, would probably be feature complete, with no expectation of future wire format changes, and free of known critical bugs.

-The true goal of this project is to test the scalability of the Yggdrasil routing scheme, therefore it needs as many participants to run and test the software as possible so that we can study the behaviour of the network as it grows.
+The true goal of this project is to test the scalability of the Yggdrasil routing scheme and we are doing so with our [overlay network implementation](implementation.md).
+We need as many participants to run and test the software as possible so that we can study the behaviour of the network as it grows.
 We've done our best to support [as many platforms as possible](installation.md) and have a number of [public peers](https://github.com/yggdrasil-network/public-peers) that you can connect to in order to join the network, so please feel free to experiment.
 That said, we don't recommend running mission critical or life-or-death workloads over Yggdrasil yet — there may be failure modes that we don't yet know about.

 The project is likely to reach a number of possible outcomes: